DSFans2014/volcano/docs/user-guide/how_to_use_vnpu.md

 ```

-The supported Ascend chips are shown in the following table:
+The supported Ascend chips and their resouruceNames are shown in the following table:

 | ChipName | ResourceName | ResourceMemoryName |
 |-------|-------|-------|